CBSkarmory/AWGW/README.md

 *for older commits, see [majig12346/AWGW](https://github.com/majig12346/AWGW)*

+## Build instructions

+Run `mvn package`

+## Description

-recreation and expansion of Advance Wars in Java with GridWorld API
+Recreation and expansion of Advance Wars in Java with GridWorld API

 With 7 new Units!